-Here we propose the trace anomaly scaled by the energy density as a measure of conformality.
-The sound velocity is expressed solely in terms of the normalized trace anomaly, and in this sense the latter is a more informative quantity than $v_s^2$.
+Here we propose the trace anomaly scaled by the energy density as a new measure of conformality.
+The sound velocity is expressed solely in terms of the normalized trace anomaly, and the latter is a more comprehensive quantity than $v_s^2$.
 Here, we extract the trace anomaly from the EoSs inferred from the NS data~\cite{Fujimoto:2017cdo, *Fujimoto:2019hxv, *Fujimoto:2021zas, Al-Mamun:2020vzu, Raaijmakers:2021uju, Gorda:2022jvk}.
 We discuss the conformal limits $\langle\tam\rangle_{T,\muB}\to 0$ and $v_s^2\to 1/3$, and clarify the difference.
 We show that the enhancement in the sound velocity is not in contradiction with conformality.
 We then discuss the possibility that the trace anomaly is positive definite at all densities.
 We give a number of arguments for the positivity of the trace anomaly and discuss implications for NS physics. \paragraph{Trace anomaly at finite baryon density:}